ziwenwang1994/handful-react-typescript/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `yarn start`

+Run a express server to serve index.html in `build` folder.\

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Alternatively, see the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`